nosami/vsonline/vs-online/quickstarts/vs.md

 Welcome to Visual Studio Codespaces!
 We're glad you're here.

-Visual Studio's support for Visual Studio Codespaces is available through a Limited Preview. [sign up(https://aka.ms/vsfutures-signup) for hte Limited Preview] to try using Visual Studio Codespaces in Visual Studio 2019.

 Visual Studio Codespaces provides cloud-powered development environments for any activity - whether it's a long-term project, or a short-term task like reviewing a pull request.
 You can work with these environments from Visual Studio Code, Visual Studio ([sign up for the Limited Preview](https://aka.ms/vsfutures-signup)), or a browser-based editor that's accessible anywhere!
 You can even connect your own self-hosted environments to Visual Studio Codespaces at no cost.

 Additionally, Visual Studio Codespaces brings many of the benefits of DevOps, like repeatability and reliability, which have typically been reserved for production workloads, to development environments.
 However, Visual Studio Codespaces is also personaliazable to allow developers to leverage the tools, processes and configurations that they have come to love and rely on - truly the best of both worlds!